AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---

-FINDvisor is a **desktop app for financial advisors to manage contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, FINDvisor can get your contact management and meeting scheduling tasks done faster than traditional GUI apps.

-* Table of Contents
+## Table of Contents
+{:.no_toc}

+* ToC
 {:toc}

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-after: always;"></div>

+## About FINDvisor
+FINDvisor is a desktop app for **Singapore-based** financial advisors to manage contacts with **Singapore-based phone numbers**.
+If you **frequently schedule meetings and require quick access to your contacts' details**, then FINDvisor is the tool for you.
+It is optimized for use via a Command Line Interface ([CLI](https://aws.amazon.com/what-is/cli/#:~:text=A%20command%20line%20interface%20(CLI,all%20applications%20and%20software%20systems.))), suitable for individuals who prefer typing over mouse interactions.

+FINDvisor enables financial advisors to quickly save and retrieve the following contact's information: Name, Phone Number, Email, Address.
+It also allows financial advisors to create a remark and additional tags for a specific contact when needed.
+Lastly, FINDvisor offer financial advisors the ability to manage their meetings with their contacts.
 ## Quick start

 1. Ensure you have Java `11` or above installed in your Computer.